Columbus, OH Medicaid Fraud Attorney

 In order for you to be convicted of committing Medicaid fraud, the government prosecutor has the burden of proving that you committed the crime beyond a reasonable doubt.
 This legal standard is high, and if the government is unable to prove even one legal element of the alleged crime, your case may wind up being dismissed.
 One of the hardest legal elements of Medicaid fraud for the government to prove is that you knowingly intended to defraud the United States government.
 Moreover, there are several legal defenses that you might be able to argue in response to a Medicaid fraud charge that is lodged against you.

-A knowledgeable Columbus Medicaid fraud lawyer can review the circumstances of your charge and work with you to formulate the best possible legal defense on your behalf.
+A knowledgeable Columbus Medicaid fraud lawyer like Joslyn Law Firm can review the circumstances of your charge and work with you to formulate the best possible legal defense on your behalf.
 We challenge the prosecutor’s case against you in any possible way to protect your rights.
+Contact us here.

 Speak with a Columbus Medicaid Fraud Attorney Today

-To schedule a free case evaluation and legal consultation with a Columbus Medicaid fraud attorney, please call us at 614-444-1900 to learn more about how we could assist you with your legal defense.
-We help those charged in Columbus Ohio including all surrounding counties including, Franklin County, Pickaway County, Madison County, Union County, Delaware County, Licking County and Fairfield County Ohio.
+To schedule a free case evaluation and legal consultation with a Columbus Medicaid fraud attorney, please call us at (614) 444-1900 to learn more about how we could assist you with your legal defense or contact us online.
+We help those charged in Columbus Ohio including all surrounding counties including, Franklin County, Pickaway County, Madison County, Union County, Delaware County, Licking County, and Fairfield County Ohio.

 We also provide defense lawyers for these other types of fraud in Columbus and central Ohio: